|

 Archeological sites near the Fraser River date back 9,000 years.
 Those on the North Shore date back 3,000 years, but older sites likely exist.

-First Nations people were living in several villages along the inlet now called Burrard Inlet, when the English and Spanish arrived to chart that part of the coastline in the summer of 1792.
+First Nations people were living in several villages along the inlet now called Burrard Inlet, as well as around the bay now called English Bay, when the Spanish arrived to chart that part of the coastline in the summer of 1792.

 EUROPEAN EXPLORATION